-The Ionising Radiation (Medical Exposure) Regulations 2017 1, and the Ionising Radiation (Medical Exposure) (Northern Ireland) Regulations 2018 2 came into force on 6th February 2018 in accordance with the European Council Directive 2013/59/Euratom 3.
-The Society and College of Radiographers (SCoR) considers this a timely opportunity for employers (and radiography departments) to reevaluate governance processes around the regulatory framework, in particular the new Schedule 2 (i) ^{1,2} requirement for employer's written procedures for exposures to include procedures: "providing that wherever practicable, and prior to an exposure taking place, the individual to be exposed or their representative is provided with adequate information relating to the benefits and risks associated with the radiation dose from the exposure".
+The Ionising Radiation (Medical Exposure) Regulations 20172, and The Ionising Radiation (Medical Exposure) (Northern Ireland) Regulations 20183 came into force on 6 February 2018 in accordance with the European Council Directive 2013/59/Euratom4.
+The Society of Radiographers (SoR) and the College of Radiographers (CoR) consider this a timely opportunity for employers (and radiography departments) to re-evaluate governance processes around the regulatory framework, in particular the Schedule 2 (i) requirement for employer's written procedures for exposures to include procedures "providing that wherever practicable, and prior to an exposure taking place, the individual to be exposed or their representative is provided with adequate information relating to the benefits and risks associated with the radiation dose from the exposure"^{2,3}.

-This information should not only include, where appropriate, the lifetime risk of developing cancer but also the limitations of the proposed radiological/radiotherapy procedure(s), and the potential consequences of not making diagnoses or delivering treatment.
+This information should include the benefits of the exposure and, where appropriate, the lifetime risk of developing cancer, the limitations of the proposed radiological/radiotherapy procedure(s) and the potential consequences of not making diagnoses or delivering treatment.
+Information should be available in a variety of forms to meet the needs of a diverse population.